July 21 - 27, 2013: Issue 120

 Mr Macklin invited Cr.
 Jacqui Townsend, Mayor of Pittwater, to respond;

-Hello Community and than you Tom for coming along.
+Hello Community and thank you Tom for coming along.
 It’s good to see you here and for you to be able to share what you would like to see up here.

 Twenty one years ago this community fought for this area, it fought to create its own Council, not to govern it but to protect this area.
 The community fought to put Pittwater Council on the map to protect its natural and built environment and 21 years later here you all still are, fighting for Pittwater.